paulbousquet/Macro-Models/ElasticIR/README.md

 We can then draw a histogram of EE errors.
 For the EE which contain stochastic terms, it seems like the errors are non-negligible, with about half above .01.
 We can normalize by the magnitude of the EE (I use average of LHS and RHS) to get a better sense of how serious they are.
 We now see an average (squared) error a bit above 1%, which still isn't great.
 This result is robust to the order of the quadrature. $`n=3`$ does just as well as $`n=30`$, which does makes some sense because a third order quadrature implies an approximate fifth order polynomial, which is a level of non-linearity not to be sneezed at.
 The non-stochastic EE suggests that at least in most of the code, there aren't any mistakes, but determining tomorrow's states and controls, which depends on the stochastic element could have typos.

-[^1]: I leave `$x_i$` as an argument since typically our variables have economic meaning which is more useful/intuitive than making row numbers more of a prominent object in interest.
+[^1]: I leave $`x_i`$ as an argument since typically our variables have economic meaning which is more useful/intuitive than making row numbers more of a prominent object in interest.
 To further justify $`x_i`$ as an argument, we consider the following formulation where $`x_i`$ is used to select a row